mateoconlechuga/convimg/readme.md

 Specify the transparent color used in the image according to the rbg channels.
 Optionally the alpha channel is supported.

 The transparent color is located at index 0 if used.
 (This is overridable with `#TransparentIndex`)

+Note that if using a fixed palette (e.g. `xlibc`), this command will probably not work.
+You should get the transparent color from the fixed palette and use it in the images instead.

 ----